Dangers of Polydrug Use โˆ’ Risks and Signs of Combining Drugss

 A polydrug refers to a substance that contains two or more drugs or active ingredients, either combined intentionally or inadvertently, often resulting in complex interactions and effects.

-What are examples of polysubstance use?
+What are some polysubstance abuse examples?

 Examples of polysubstance use include combining alcohol with benzodiazepines, using heroin along with cocaine, or mixing prescription opioids with sleeping pills, often leading to heightened risks and complexities in substance use.